Globally optimal control of quantum dynamics: Illustrations

-Figure~\ref{fig:ConvergeneTest}(B) shows that the Magnus expansion for $\widehat{\bm x}$ converges significantly faster than for $\bm x^\star$.
+Figure~\ref{fig:ConvergeneTest}(B) shows that the Magnus expansion for $\widehat{\bm x}$ converges.
 The control field [Eq.~\eqref{eq:E2x}] obtained from $\widehat{\bm x}$ generates the evolution operator $\widehat{U}$ that is supposed to be very close to the target $U^\star$.
 Figure~\ref{fig:PolynomialOptVsCoherenControl} indeed confirms that.

-We conclude that the approximate polynomial formulation~\eqref{eq:POPQCoherentControl} provides a viable alternative for the original quantum control problem~\eqref{eq:QuantumCoherentControl}.
+We conclude that the approximate polynomial formulation~\eqref{Eq:UminusUtarget} provides a viable alternative for the original quantum control problem~\eqref{eq:QuantumCoherentControl}.